 Nevertheless, the women and common sense remained in Jersualem until too late, leaving Jesus alone in his agony.

 Was it the kind of death he was going to die?
 He's not about to drink hemlock surrounded by admiring friends hanging on his every word.
 He faces the most obscenely cruel torture perfected over centuries by the cleverest people on earth, devised to maximize terror not only for the victim but for the populace.
 Seven last words?
 Barely able to breath he will have just enough air to stay alive and suffer.

 Did he believe he would redeem humanity by the offering of his body, by the shedding of his blood?
 Did he believe he would harrow hell and rise from the dead?
 Or, did he sense the silence of God and wonder whether his mission had been yet one more messianic illusion?
 Let this hour pass from me.
 Remove this cup from me.
-In these prayers, did he mean his death or something even more torturous, dangerous, difficult, and mysterious?
+In this prayer did Jesus mean his death or something even more torturous, dangerous, difficult, and mysterious?

 Sit here while I pray... remain here, and keep awake.

 Padre Pio writes, "How many hearts in the course of the centuries have responded generously to Thy invitation...May this multitude of souls, then, in this supreme hour, be a comfort to Thee, who, better than the disciples, share with Thee the distress of Thy heart."